kimgr/git-format/README.md

 `git-format` uses a strategy similar to `clang-format` when searching for
 configuration:

-* Look for `git-format.config` in the current directory
-* If not found, search the directory tree upwards all the way to the root
+* For every file being formatted, search the directory tree upwards all the way to the Git topdir looking for `git-format.config`
 * If not found, try `~/git-format.config`

-The default is to use `clang-format` on the system `PATH`.
+The default, if no config is found, is to use `clang-format` on the system `PATH`.

 ## Caveat ##